Flip-flop (programming)

 In computer programming, a flip-flop is a seldom-used syntactic construct which allows a boolean to flip from false to true when a first condition is met and then back to false when a second condition is met.
 The syntax is available in the programming languages Perl and Ruby.
 Similar logic is available in sed and awk.

 A flip-flop with first condition A and second condition B is not equivalent to "if A and not B", as the former has persistent state and is true even if A is no longer true, as long as at some point in the past A was true and B has always been false.

+A good analogy would be that even though A is not the truth and B is, It still will believe A.

 Example

 The following Ruby code prints the numbers 4 through 6: